broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 1. **Run** the workflow.

 ### Adding additional data to the BigQuery dataset
-The workflow imports gVCFs to the BigQuery dataset.
-The example gVCFs for the workspace are listed as a set in the workspace sample_set table.
+The workflow imports GVCFs to the BigQuery dataset.
+The example GVCFs for the workspace are listed as a set in the workspace sample_set table.
 Multiple sample sets may be added to the same BigQuery dataset to appear in the same callset, but the workflow only runs on one sample set at a time.

 If you run the workflow with the example data pre-loaded into the workspace, and then load additional data into that same dataset, the example data will be in your callset.
 Be sure to make a new dataset for your own data if you run the example data (unless you want the example data in there too–the more the merrier!).